 2. Skip the fast food.

-An average fast food meal costs $5 or more.
-Eating at home or on your meal plan instead for four meals a month saves at least $20 a month and $240 a year outright.
+An average fast food meal costs $6 or more.
+Eating on your meal plan instead for four meals a month saves at least $24 a month and $288 a year outright.
+Even replacing four fast food meals a month by eating at home is cheaper, saving approximately $192 per year.
 If you tend to order a bacon cheeseburger and fries, your health may benefit from more nutritious meals as well.

 3. Stay home on date night.

-Renting an inexpensive movie instead of going to the theater can save between $7 and $10 for each of you.
-If you and your significant other see a movie every other week, that's about $200 a year in savings.
+Renting or streaming an inexpensive movie instead of going to the theater can save approximately $7.50 per person for each movie.
+If you and your significant other see a movie every other week, that's a savings of about $200 a year for each of you.